A1-devs/iitk-guest-booking/README.md

 ## 1.)
 Clone/Fork the repo.
+Also make sure you have node installed.
+If not, go to node.js official site and download Windows Installer(.msl) by clicking on "Install Node.js" on homepage.

 ## 2.)
 Navigate to the folder "iitk-booking" through vscode terminal and type the following .
 It will install all the dependencies of both backend and frontend on your machine.  ##
 ```